Trey-Scheid/privacy-in-practice/README.md

 ## Running the project

-* To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`
+* To install the dependencies, run the following command from the root directory of the project: `conda env create -f environment.yml`

 ### Building the project stages using `run.py`